 From: Lettres Secretes et Curiales (relatives de France) Gregoire XI

 To William Archbishop of Canterbury.
-Announcing his election (ie Gregory XI’s) and the continuation of the mission of Cardinals Simon of St Sixtus and John of Sancti Quatuor Coronati, sent by Urban V to foster peace between the kings of England and France and directing the Archbishop to use his influence with the king and price Edward of Aquitaine and Wales and with the king’s councillors to the same end.
+Announcing his election (ie Gregory XI’s) and the continuation of the mission of Cardinals Simon of St Sixtus and John of Sancti Quatuor Coronati, sent by Urban V to foster peace between the kings of England and France and directing the Archbishop to use his influence with the King and Prince Edward of Aquitaine and Wales and with the King’s councillors to the same end.
 Avignon, 2nd Ides January 1371.

 To John cardinal of Sancti Quatuor Coronati.
 Directing him to prosecute the mission entrusted to him and cardinal Simon and to point out the destruction and occupation of the East and the evils which come from the war between the kings of England and France.
 The pope encloses letters to King Edward and prelates of the realm touching the same.

 To the prelates and other clergy, secular and regular of England.
 Mandate to provide liberally the procurations already ordered for the cardinals Simon and John as necessary expenses of their mission under pain of sentence against those who resist payment.
 In a previous mandate the pope fixed the amount at two thirds of the procurations for a legate a latere; but as within the memory of man no such legate has been sent to England, some hesitate to pay.
-The pope therefore fixes the amount at two thirds of the procurations which were provided for the late Talleyrand bishop of Albano and the late Nicholas bishop of Tusculum, then cardinal pries of St Peters ad Vincula.
+The pope therefore fixes the amount at two thirds of the procurations which were provided for the late Talleyrand Bishop of Albano and the late Nicholas Bishop of Tusculum, then Cardinal Priest of St Peters ad Vincula.
 Avignon 14 Kalends May, 1372

 To Simon, Cardinal of St Sixtus, papal nuncio.
 Faculty to absolve a hundred persons in France and England who have incurred excommunication by laying violent hands on clerks in minor orders, due satisfaction and public penance being made and done.
 Avignon 14 Kalends May 1372